News & Events

 - Sceptical Scot features Fay Young’s great piece about the Slavery Remembrance event at Kinning Park (24th Aug), highlighting the 1791 uprising which inspired UNESCO’s designation of 23rd August for remembering the slave trade.

-- I’ve been made aware (late July) that ‘People Made Glasgow’ was the the subject of a Motion at The Scottish Parliament, lodged by John Mason, MSP, in April.
-I had no idea!
-The support the poem has received continues to motivate me to work with others towards a more honest public acknowledgement of Glasgow’s history with the slave trade.
+- ‘People Made Glasgow’ was the the subject of a Motion at The Scottish Parliament, lodged by John Mason, MSP.
+Kate had no idea!
+The support the poem has received continues to motivate her to work with others towards a more honest public acknowledgement of Glasgow’s history with the slave trade.